kaveh7293/Kaveh-Portfolio/README.md

    ![](https://raw.githubusercontent.com/kaveh7293/Kaveh-Portfolio/main/images/2014.png)
    ![](https://raw.githubusercontent.com/kaveh7293/Kaveh-Portfolio/main/images/2018.png)

-The groups with the lowest average ranking are the hardest and the groups with the maximum ranking are the easiest.
+The groups with the lowest average ranking are the hardest (death groups) and the groups with the maximum ranking are the easiest.
 We also determined this using python code
-  * The result for each world cup is as follows:
-          *The death group in 1998 is: H the group teams were ["Japan'" "Argentina'" "Croatia'" "Jamaica'"]
+  * The following results were obtained by our python code and can be seen from barplots as well:          *The death group in 1998 is: H the group teams were ["Japan'" "Argentina'" "Croatia'" "Jamaica'"]

          *The death group in 2002 is: F